cabart/bt-cc-model-code/documentation/emulab_experiment.md

   - includes all relevant scripts to run emulab experiments
   - remote_scripts, includes all scripts running on any remote computer (sender, switch, receiver)
 - env
-  - python environment for experiment
+  - Python environment for experiment
 - geni-lib
-  - geni-lib library for generating rspec files (is a github repository itself)
+  - geni-lib library for generating rspec files (is a GitHub repository itself)
 - requirements
-  - all python requirements
+  - all Python requirements
 - results
   - where all experiment results are saved (if default config is not changed)
   - does not exist if no experiment has been run yet